bnmnetp/CS330/README.rst

 * Adding a sort capability to your table -- clicking on the title of a column should cause your program to sort the list on that column.
 * Adding the use of localStorage to store and retrieve your list.
 When the page loads you should access localStorage to restore your list.

+* Tuesday

+  * XMLHttpRequest objects
+  * New fetch interface and Promises
+  * a simple Flask application

+* Thursday

+  * Passing data from client to server
+  * Using promises to build a remote adding machine

 Week of March 6
 ~~~~~~~~~~~~~~~